flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

 photos or videos.

-This recipe demonstrates how to use the `camera` plugin to display a preview, take a photo, and display it.
+This recipe demonstrates how to use the `camera` plugin to display a preview, take a photo, and display it using the following steps:

-## Directions

-  1. Add the required dependencies
+  1. Add the required dependencies.
-  2. Get a list of the available cameras
+  2. Get a list of the available cameras.
-  3. Create and initialize the `CameraController`
+  3. Create and initialize the `CameraController`.
-  4. Use a `CameraPreview` to display the camera's feed
+  4. Use a `CameraPreview` to display the camera's feed.
-  5. Take a picture with the `CameraController`
+  5. Take a picture with the `CameraController`.
-  6. Display the picture with an `Image` widget
+  6. Display the picture with an `Image` widget.

 ## 1. Add the required dependencies